$\mathrm{PGL}_n(\mathbb{C})$-character stacks and Langlands duality over finite fields: Introduction

+is well-defined and plays an important role to establish the main results of our paper.
+Indeed, we use the fact that it acts on some generic $\Gl_n$-character stacks $\mathcal{M}_{\overline{\bm{C}}}$ with local monodromies in the Zariski closure of the $\Gl_n$-conjugacy classes $C_1,\dots,C_k$ above the $\PGl_n$- conjugacy classes $\mathcal{C}_1,\dots,\mathcal{C}_k$.
 The group $H(\bm{\mathcal{C}})$ is a subgroup of the so-called Weyl group of the $\Gl_n$-character stack $\mathcal{M}_{\overline{\bm{C}}}$.
 The whole Weyl group does not act on the $\Gl_n$-character stack itself but it does act on its cohomology thanks to Ballandras' result \cite[Theorem 5.5, Corollary 5.6]{ballandras}.
 The two actions of $H(\bm{\mathcal{C}})$ on cohomology should coincide.
 While our action of $H(\bm{\mathcal{C}})$ preserves the weight filtration on cohomology (because it acts on the stack itself), the action of the Weyl group defined in \cite{ballandras} uses analytic methods and it is unclear whether it preserves the weight filtration on cohomology.

 On the corresponding moduli spaces of $\Gl_n$-parabolic Higgs bundles, the action of $H(\bm{\mathcal{C}})$ should correspond to the action of \textit{Hecke correspondences}, also called \textit{elementary transformations}.
 For a definition of the latter groups of automorphisms, see for instance \cite{alfaya-gomez}.